-1) It's important to actually catch your child in a lie, not guess that your child is lying before accusing them of doing so.
+Don't guess that your child is lying before accusing them of doing so.
 "If you spend a lot of time accusing your child of lying, but sometimes you're correct and sometimes you're incorrect, your overall message loses credibility.
-Choose the timing of the message about the importance of not lying carefully by discussing it only at times when you actually catch your child in a lie" says Dr. Guttman.
+Choose the timing of the message about the importance of not lying carefully by discussing it only at times when you actually catch your child in a lie," says Dr. Guttman.

-2) Discuss the problems and ramifications of not telling the truth with your child, and explain to them that it reduces their overall credibility in life.
-Dr. Guttman recommends that you explain to them that even in situations where they're not caught in a lie, and no consequence are given, an effect still occurs in that trust has been eroded by the lying behavior.
-Therefore, the amount of sensitivity they may receive in an actual situation may be reduced because their credibility has been compromised.
+Explain to your child that it reduces their overall credibility in life.
+Dr. Guttman recommends that you explain to them that even in situations where they're not caught in a lie, and no consequences are given, trust has still been eroded by the lying behavior.
+Therefore, the amount of believability they have in an actual situation may be reduced because their credibility has been compromised.
+(Think the boy who cried wolf.)

-4) Taking the lie back.
-Dr. Guttman says to teach your child that it's OK to take a lie back either immediately as the lie is coming out of their mouths ("Oh, I didn't mean to say that, let me re-start") or voluntarily upon reflection ("You know earlier when I said X, well that's not exactly what happened") or taking it back when you press them ("OK, yes, I did lie") In all of these situations, she says it's better to give support for telling the truth than consequences for "almost" or "initially" not.
+Dr. Guttman says to teach your child that it's okay to take a lie back either immediately ("Oh, I didn't mean to say that, let me re-start") or voluntarily upon reflection ("You know earlier when I said X, well, that's not exactly what happened") or taking it back when you press them ("OK, yes, I did lie").
+In all of these situations, she says it's better to provide support for telling the truth than consequences for "almost" or "initially" not.